 Where a store is located tells a great deal about its philosophy.
 Breakaway Cycling is located in the town of Delaware, Ohio - a small community but located in the fastest growing county in the state.

-Delaware is the home of Ohio Wesleyan University, several national and even international businesses such as Grief Brothers, and Emerson-Liebert, yet is surrounded by prosperous agricultural areas.
+Delaware is the home of Ohio Wesleyan University, several national and even international businesses such as Grief Brothers, and Vertiv (formerly Emerson-Liebert), yet is surrounded by prosperous agricultural areas.
 Located in central Ohio (25 miles north of Columbus at the junction of US Routes 23, 36 and 42), Delaware sits in the middle of some of the greatest bicycling terrain in the country.
 To the north and west, it’s pretty flat until you get into Champaign and Logan counties.
 East and south find the hills of the Ohio Appalachians--which may not be high but which do have a number of 16% and 17% grades.
-In addition to road riding, Ohio has been rapidly developing rail trails including the Ohio to Erie Trail which will span from Cincinnati to Cleveland and numerous places for off-road riding.
+In addition to road riding, Ohio has been rapidly developing rail trails including the Ohio to Erie Trail, which spans from Cincinnati to Cleveland, and numerous places for off-road riding.
 Breakaway has been actively involved in both mountain bike trail and bike path development since they opened in 1991.

 Because central Ohio is such a great place for cycling, Breakaway serves a wide variety of cyclists and you benefit from that.
 But you also benefit from the fact that Breakaway embodies the small-town spirit of friendliness.
 It is Breakaway's goal that you feel not like a customer but a friend.
 Your purchase is not so much a business transaction as it is a mutually rewarding experience.
 Delaware is also a less expensive community in which to do business and that helps prices, too, which is yet another benefit.